Literacy Connections Logo

 Systematic and cumulative

 In a structured literacy approach, the teacher teaches language concepts systematically, explaining how each element fits into the whole.
-Instruction follows a planned scope and sequence of skills that progresses from easier to more difficult.
-One concept builds on another.
-The goal of systematic teaching is automatic and fluent application of language knowledge to reading for meaning.
+Concepts are taught in a planned sequence, from simple to more complex.
+Each step builds on what has come before.
+This creates sustainable change, not quick fixes — helping students apply language knowledge automatically and fluently when reading for meaning.

 Hands-on, engaging, and multimodal